nextuav/nextuav-docs/docs/launchpad/mission-planning/line-video.md

 # Line Video Mission

+Line video drone missions, also known as linear missions, are commonly used in applications where the drone needs to capture a continuous video stream of a specific linear feature or area, such as a pipeline, a highway, or a coastline.
+In a line video drone mission, the drone flies along a predefined flight path, following the linear feature, and captures a continuous video stream from its camera.
+This data can then be used for inspection, monitoring, or analysis purposes.
+Line video drone missions are particularly useful in applications such as infrastructure inspection, wildlife tracking, or coastal erosion monitoring, where the drone needs to follow a specific path or feature and capture a continuous video stream for further analysis.

 ## Create Mission

 Select the `Line Video` mission type in the [Mission List Screen](../overview/mission-list-screen.md) to create the